 Professor of Dance

-Ms. Seravalli received a SUNY Research Foundation Grant to travel to the former USSR and to develop methods for adapting Russian classical training for American dancers.
-In 1995, she received a Fulbright Fellowship to Chile, which allowed her to return to Ballet Municipal de Santiago.
+Seravalli received a SUNY Research Foundation Grant to visit the former Soviet Union to develop methods for adapting Russian classical training for American dancers.
+She is a Fulbright Scholar who received the Fellowship to return to Chile, which allowed her continue her work with the Ballet Municipal de Santiago.
 She has traveled throughout Chile and neighboring countries giving seminars and master classes.
 She has worked with the Guangdong Modern Company in Guangzhou, China, and was invited to teach at the University of Melbourne’s Victorian College of the Arts and at the Queensland University of Technology’s dance program in Brisbane, Australia.
 Ms. Seravalli was featured in Dance Magazine in an article entitled “Rosanna Seravalli: A Teacher’s Wisdom.”

 Ms. Seravalli has choreographed and taught master classes for the Nanyang Academy of Fine Arts in Singapore.
 Her Far East invitations included returning to Taiwan at various institutions including National University of the Arts(TUNA), Lan Yang Youth Catholic Center in Taipei and Loutong and Cloud Gate Dance Theatre’s School in Taipei. and to Nagoya, Japan.
 She has been invited to teach at the Martha Graham School of Contemporary Dance and has been a member of the faculty of American Ballet Theatre’s Summer Intensive Program in New York City.
 In addition, she teaches regularly at various schools in New York City including Ballet Academy East and Hudson Ballet Theatre and continues to teach, stage and rehearse internationally.

 - Adaption of Russian Ballet method in training American Dancers